chr0nzz/ntfy-adapter/README.md

 # 🔔 ntfy-adapter
 ---
-A lightweight Python adapter that transforms **ntfy.sh** notification streams into a format perfectly compatible with the **GetHomepage.dev** dashboard `dynamic-list` widget.
-It automatically handles priority-based of on emoji.
+A lightweight Python adapter that transforms **ntfy.sh** notification streams into a widget compatible with the **GetHomepage.dev** dashboard `dynamic-list` widget.
+It automatically handles priority-based notifications.
 ---

 ## ✨ Features